 You might be thinking that it would be less expensive to get palm sanders or plain sandpaper.

 You would be right about the initial cost savings, but the real value is in the finished product.
-The random orbital sander uses the hook-and-loop sanding disks that are attached to it.
+Orbital sanders use the hook-and-loop sanding disks that are attached to it.
 Because it uses a random sanding motion, it doesn’t leave swirl marks or other obvious indications of sanding.

 Just ensure that your wood shop tools supplier has sanding disks available in a variety of grits to match your preference, as the secret to correct sanding is to utilize finer grits to lessen or eliminate any marks that were left behind from past sanding.